 Copyright Infringement and Peer-to-Peer File Sharing Policy

-Course enrollees agree that all Information within ISSA courses, course texts, accompanying workbooks, and websites, etc. are protected by intellectual property rights, including copyrights, trademarks and other proprietary rights, which rights are valid and protected in all media existing now or later developed, and contractually agree not to create derivative works based on the Information and not to use the Information for the purpose of enhancing competing works.
+Course enrollees agree that all Information within the institution's courses, course texts, accompanying workbooks, and websites, etc. are protected by intellectual property rights, including copyrights, trademarks and other proprietary rights, which rights are valid and protected in all media existing now or later developed, and contractually agree not to create derivative works based on the Information and not to use the Information for the purpose of enhancing competing works.

 All rights, including copyright, in any information which are linked to but not hosted on the Site continue to be owned by their respective owners.